Content on this page was generated by AI and has not been manually reviewed.

 Requirements to apply what you typically need to show

-While exact thresholds can shift, you’ll usually need to demonstrate: How to Add a Discord Bot Step by Step Guide 2026
+While exact thresholds can shift, you’ll usually need to demonstrate: Learn how to save a query in sql server management studio the ultimate guide: Save Queries, Templates, and Best Practices 2026

 Tip: gather concrete data before applying.
 Track metrics like member growth over the last 90 days, active daily users, post engagement, and event participation.
 Having a clean, well-branded server with predictable moderation signals your seriousness.